erikahentschross/citynews-touchscreen/README.md

 ## Pushing data to the widget

+BLADE Runner is used to push data from the database to the widget.
+Ideally, setup and use on a system that is always running and has network connection to the databse and the internet.

 #### Setup tab
 Under Cloud, enter credentials for the CMS you are using.
 The directory field should point to the subdirectory the widget is placed in